Collections Policy for Huronia Museum

 3.3.
 Huronia Museum has adapted the “Ethical Guidelines” (See Appendix 1) as set forth by the Canadian Museums Association, and shall ensure its policies and procedures remain subject to these standards.

 4.1.
 An Accessions Committee shall be appointed by the Board of Directors.
 All objects entering the museum’s collections shall be reviewed for suitability by the Curator who shall make recommendations to the Accessions Committee.
 The Accessions Committee shall bring forth their report and recommendations to the Board of Directors for final approval.
 The criteria for acquisition to be used in the acquisitions process is as it relates to the four primary themes and may also include the following:

-i.
-An object’s association with an event, person or historical period within the Southern Georgian Bay region
+- An object’s association with an event, person or historical period within the Southern Georgian Bay region

-ii.
-Physical Condition of the object/s
+- Physical Condition of the object/s

-iii.
-Availability of staff and financial resources involved in acquiring, documenting, storing and preserving the object/s
+- Availability of staff and financial resources involved in acquiring, documenting, storing and preserving the object/s

 - Recorded information available to support ownership, provenience, authenticity and importance of object/s

-v.
-Completion of signed Gift Form Agreement
+- Completion of signed Gift Form Agreement

 - Huronia Museum shall not accept objects where a potential donor insists that certain conditions be met, such a guarantee that it shall be displayed.